protolambda/rumor/README.md

 # Start the libp2p host
 host start

-# Start listening (optionally specify multi addrs to listen at)
+# Start listening (optionally specify ip or tcp/udp ports to listen at)
 host listen

 # See the host up and running